 Children are at risk of strangulation by cords, strings or ropes.
 Window blind cords, for example, are a severe child hazard.
 Breathing difficulties and asphyxiation can result in a short amount of time.
 Playground equipment and other furniture can present other chocking and strangulation risks.

 Symptoms of lead toxicity may be mild, and can appear long after initial toxic exposure.
 Lead injuries all depend on the level and duration of exposure and ingestion.
-According to the U.S. Centers for Disease Control and Prevention (CDC), around 250,000 children in the U.S. under the age of 5 years old have elevated levels of lead in their system.
+According to the U.S. Centers for Disease Control and Prevention (CDC), around 250,000 children in the U.S. under the age of five have elevated levels of lead in their system.

 Toxic ingestion is a rather common issue for young kids, and even parents are unaware sometimes that child products could contain dangerous chemicals.
 Lead poisoning is still a problem, even though it is thought to be an age-old safety hazard.
 Many toys are recalled in the U.S., generally when toys manufactured outside the country are not tested before they are sold to the public.